-Generally, a high working capital turnover ratio should be carefully interpreted because a very high ratio may also be a sign of insufficient quantity of working capital in the business.
+The working capital turnover ratio should be carefully interpreted because a very high ratio may also be a sign of insufficient quantity of working capital in the business.